MicrosoftDocs/power-automate-docs/articles/desktop-flows/hosted-machines.md

 ## Use custom VNet for your hosted machines

-You can connect to your own virtual network (vNET) with your hosted machines to securely communicate with each other, the Internet, and on-premises networks.
+You can connect to your own virtual network (VNet) with your hosted machines to securely communicate with each other, the Internet, and on-premises networks.
 Providing your own VNet from your Azure subscription will allow your hosted machines to be provisioned with your VNet automatically.

+> [!NOTE]
+> You can have up to 30 custom VNet configured per tenant

 ### General network requirement